tatonetti-lab/h2o/README.md

 python src/solarStrap_heritability.py trait=example/rhinitis/67_trait_data.txt.gz demog=example/rhinitis/patient_demog_data_with_age.txt.gz fam=example/rhinitis/family_ids.txt.gz ped=example/rhinitis/west_generic_pedigree_file.txt.gz type=D
 ```

 The remaining arguments are optional.
 They are
 ```
+-`cov`   file path to Covariates file
+-`hhid`   file path to Household file
 - `ace`       Set to `yes` to run estimates modeling the household effect.
 The mother id will be used as the household id.
 Default is `no`.
 - `verbose`   Set to `yes` to see a lot more output.
 Default is `no`.
 - 'nfam`      The number of families to be sampled in each iteration, can be a float (proportion of total families) or an integer.
 Default is `0.15` (15%).
 - `samples`   The number of iterations to run.
 Default is `200`.
 - `buildonly` Set to yes to only build the directories, do not run SOLAR.
 Default is `no`.
 - `proband`   Set to yes to use a proband.
 Default is `yes`.
 - `sd`        The path to the working directory.
 Default is `./working`.
+-`h2c2coprocess`    Only used when modeling household effect (ace is yes).
+If `no`, the final h2 and c2 are selected separately where the median c2 and median h2 are selected from the models that have a significant c2 estimate or h2 estimate respectively.
+Default is 'yes'. `no` should generally just be used when estimating c2 and there is no expected h2.
+-`outputfams`    Default is 'no'.
+Include a list of included families for each iteration of SOLAR.
 ```

 ### Output files

 In addition to the error and log messages that are printed to the screen, SOLARStrap will produce two results files: (1) a file of aggregated results (these are the h2o estimates) and (2) a log of all of the heritability estimates for each iteration.
 The former is aggregated version of the latter.

 These files will be placed in the working directory provided to SOLARStrap when run (default is `./working`).
 In addition, when SOLARStrap is run it will print out the path where these files will be saved and their names.
 For example:

 `python src/solarStrap_heritability.py trait=example/rhinitis/67_trait_data.txt.gz demog=example/rhinitis/patient_demog_data_with_age.txt.gz fam=example/rhinitis/family_ids.txt.gz ped=example/rhinitis/west_generic_pedigree_file.txt.gz type=D verbose=yes ace=yes`

 ```
-SolarStrap v 0.9 - Estimate heritability of disease using observational data.
+SolarStrap v 1.0 - Estimate heritability and shared environment of disease using observational data.
 -----------------------------------------------------------------------------
 Summary results will be saved in ./working/F6ZF3_solar_strap_results.csv Results from each bootstrap will be saved at ./working/F6ZF3_solar_strap_allruns.csv